kostas-pa/LFITester/README.md

 • If you are user and you get an error about Git then try to run lfitester with the sudo command like so **sudo lfitester [flags]**

-# To-Do
-1) Fix the cwd bug on update.
-2) Add a timer on the payload trigger

 # Sidenote
 • If you like this project please consider giving it a star